shirish93/shirish93.github.io/_posts/2022-08-12-hoarding-engineer.md

 3. Data-driven approach: Quantifying the negative impacts of hoarding and the potential gains from change, using metrics like employee satisfaction, innovation rates, or product development cycle times, can build a compelling case for action.
 4. Incentives and recognition: Recognizing and rewarding individuals who champion the shift towards consistent utilization can encourage broader adoption.

 Throughout this essay, we've explored the detrimental effects of the "hoarding mentality" in software engineering, highlighting the missed opportunities, stifled innovation, and underutilized potential it creates.
-We've also delved into the transformative power of consistent utilization, showcasing its benefits for individuals, and the organization as a whole.
+We've also discussed the transformative power of consistent utilization, showcasing its benefits for individuals, and the organization as a whole.

 The choice is not between utilizing or hoarding top performers; it's about unleashing their true potential or letting it remain locked away.
 The path forward requires acknowledging the challenges, embracing the power of aligned interests, and implementing strategic changes that empower individuals, strengthen teams.